Air Charters In Africa

 - The cost usually is based on the size of the aircraft necessary to accommodate the number of people in the hunting group and the distance to be flown.
 The cost should be per aircraft not per passenger in the a hunting party.
 Raise this issue with your outfitter if you are given the air charter cost as per person.

 - There are minimal surcharges for departure tax, navigation, safety and landing fees.
 These are charged per passenger and usually added to the hunt costs to avoid the inconvenience of payment at the airport.
 If you are required to pay these charges at the airport, make sure you have cash.

 - In order to reduce air charter costs, the outfitter may often run a 'schedule' of flights at regular intervals to match the hunt lengths so an incoming hunter will tie in with an outgoing hunter.
 If your hunt dates don't fit this schedule or you decide to fly out early, it may be necessary to pay extra for a separate flight.

 Air Charter Luggage Limitations

 - It is important to travel as light as possible and use soft-sided luggage when you are going to be using an air charter.

 - You can transfer your firearms into soft-sided gun cases for the charter flight.
-You can leave your big hard-sided gun case at your hotel (if you are returning there) or at the charter office.
+You can leave your big hard-sided gun case at your hotel (if you are returning there) or often at the charter office.

 - You may also leave any hard-sided suitcases at the hotel or air charter office - transferring your clothes and hunting necessities into a soft bag.